Word Meanings - BRING - Book Publishers vocabulary database

 To burst.
 And both his yën braste out of his face.
 Chaucer.
 Dreadfull furies which their chains have brast.
 Spenser. - BREAKMAN

-See BRAKEMAN - DIRECT CURRENT
+See BRAKEMAN - REVERSED

 A current flowing in one direction only; -- distinguished from alternating current.
 When steady and not pulsating a direct current is often called a continuous current.
-A direct induced current, or momentary current of the same direction as the - REVERSED
+A direct induced current, or momentary current of the same direction as the - BROID

 To braid.
 Chaucer. - BROIDERER